Gluten Free Beef Stroganoff: Best Tips for Rich Flavor

 Step 2: Start the Pasta

-- Boil generously salted water and cook the gluten-free pasta until they’re al dente, as directed on the package.
-Remember to save about half a cup of the pasta water before you drain them.
+- Boil generously salted water and cook the gluten-free pasta until they’re al dente

 Step 3: Sear the Beef

-- To begin, heat olive oil in a large skillet until it’s shimmering over medium-high heat.
-You’ll want to sear the beef in batches, ensuring a single layer, for about 2 minutes per side until it’s beautifully golden.
-Once seared, remove the beef and set it aside.
+- heat olive oil in a large skillet until it’s shimmering over medium-high heat.
+You’ll want to sear the beef in batches.

 Step 4: Build Aromatics

-- Using the same skillet, melt some butter.
-Cook the onions until they turn translucent, then introduce the mushrooms and continue cooking until they’re golden and their moisture has cooked off.
-Stir in the minced garlic for a quick 30 seconds
+- Using the same pan, melt some butter.
+Cook the onion until translucent, then add the mushrooms and continue cooking.
+Add the minced garlic and stir

 Step 5: Create the Sauce